rhdtownsend/msg/docs/source/user-guide/how-msg-works.rst

 The dependence of the specific intensity on atmosphere parameters (:math:`x, y, z, \ldots`) is represented using cubic tensor product interpolation.
-A (relatively) gentle introduction to tensor product interpolation is introduced is provided in an :ref:`Appendix
+A (relatively) gentle introduction to tensor product interpolation is provided in an :ref:`Appendix
 <tensor-product-interpolation>`.
 The short version is that intensity,
 flux, etc. are represented as piecewise-cubic functions `in each atmospheric parameter`, constructed to be continuous and smooth at the